 I started to feel very alone.
 Fast forward two months later and I was back in my hometown in my comfort zone.
 Boom, roasted.

-Getting past the failing feels, I can now analyze that part of my life and I think there are a few things I could have tried to fix my situation.
-If you are in the same boat or thinking of moving for college, here are 6 tips that might help you out that I know would have helped me.
+Getting past the failing feels, I can now analyze that part of my life and I think there are a few things I could have tried that may have helped.
+If you are in the same boat or thinking of moving for college, here are 6 tips that might help you out that I feel could have helped me.

 1. Try to get a job.
 It’s important to have something other than college assignments to pass the time with.
 This will also help with meeting more people and you will make money.